 On trips where I prefer to carry my two long telephoto lenses in a back pack I use a Mr Jan Gear 'Boris'.
 Again this is not a well-known manufacturer - they are based on the Continent - but their bags offer considerable flexibility.
 The designs are certainly different to the more generic offerings of mainstream manufacturers and as such solve many issues.

 The combination I use for a trip depends on the choice of equipment for the location and of course, the likely weight restrictions for the flights.
-International flights are now a bit easier than they were say five years ago, with many airlines adopting a 2-pieces of check-in luggage policy, but any trip that involves flights on small planes with very tight luggage restrictions remains problematic (I once left all my regular kit and clothes at an airport in Africa and flew to a bush camp with only my essential camera gear, a tooth brush and one additional pair of underpants for a week).
+Most international flights are now a bit easier than they were a few years ago, with many airlines adopting a 2-pieces of check-in luggage policy, but any trip that involves flights on small planes with very tight luggage restrictions remains problematic (I once left all my regular kit and clothes at an airport in Africa and flew to a bush camp with only my essential camera gear, a tooth brush and one additional pair of underpants for a week).

 On safaris in Africa, where most photography is from a vehicle, I use the Mr Jan Gear 'Boris' back pack, which allows me to carry my 600mm, 200-400mm plus one camera body and a few bits and pieces as hand luggage on the international flights.
 In addition I use a small Peli-case (1500) for my other camera bodies, small lenses and peripherals which is checked into the plane's hold.

-To most other destinations, where considerably more varied photographic situations are prevalent and there is the need for a greater amount of kit (e.g. Madagascar and Borneo), the I use the Gura Gear Bataflae 32L loaded up with one of the big telephotos, plus two or three bodies and some smaller lenses and accessories (carried as hand luggage).
+To most other destinations, where considerably more varied photographic situations are prevalent and there is the need for a greater amount of kit, then I use the Gura Gear Bataflae 32L loaded up with one of the big telephotos, plus two or three bodies and some smaller lenses and accessories (carried as hand luggage).
 I then use a larger Peli-case, either a 1560 or 1600 to carry the remaining gear which is then checked in.
 My tripod is wrapped in a fleece and buried inside my regular duffle bags with my clothes etc.

 A final word.
 A reasonable pair of binoculars is absolutely invaluable on any wildlife watching trip.
 Always choose the best you can afford.
 There is little point in spending several thousand pounds on a safari and having a cheap pair of binoculars that make seeing the wildlife difficult.
 Where optical equipment is concerned, you get what you pay for.